-1. BBD Software Limited (BBD) – Anti-Slavery Policy
+1. BBD Software Limited (BBD UK) – Anti-Slavery Policy

 Modern slavery is a crime and a violation of fundamental human rights as per the section 54(1) of the Modern Slavery Act 2015.